-Why add conversions to Google Analytics?
+Why Add Conversions to Google Analytics?

 Basically, we believe that a Google Analytics should monitor at least the following data points to calculate a certain return on investment:

-- Call-to-action buttons and/or hyperlinks (call to action)
+- Call-to-action buttons and/or hyperlinks

 - Visits to the contact page